 Care home costs UK

 CareGauge UK currently uses a broad self-funder-facing guide range of £1,150 to £1,450 a week for residential care and £1,350 to £1,750 a week for nursing care.
-Those are guide ranges, not promises, and room choice or support needs can move the total up quickly.
+These are guide ranges rather than fixed prices, but they give you a clearer starting point before you compare a real quote.

 Residential care